-Khasta Kachoris are a delicious, spicy, fried puff pastry appetizer for any occasion.
+Khasta Kachori is a delicious, spicy, fried puff pastry.
+Kachoris are great as an appetizer or as part of a festive meal for any occasion.

 Make 12 Kachoris.